marcosvm13/blog/_posts/q-for-functional-programmers.md

 Instead of assuming a predefined input list to play with, we find it convenient to show how to generate a list of random prices.
 Once generated, we'll move on to the actual calculation of the max value within it.
-Finally, we'll introduce a variation of the problem, where we'll calculate the max value, as long as it doesn't exceed a given limit.
+Finally, we'll introduce a variation of the problem, where we'll calculate the max value as long as it doesn't exceed a given limit.

 #### Generating random prices for a working day